Baked Into the Process: Advancing Equitable Outcomes Through the Lens of Social Justice

 - AT Assessment Strategies for Adults: Part II

-- AC Assessment: Adults with DD
+- AAC Assessment: Adults with DD

 - Assistive and Smart Home Technology for Independent Living